Information about CRYSVITA for patients and members of the public

 CRYSVITA contains the active substance burosumab.
 This is a type of medicine called a human monoclonal antibody.

 CRYSVITA is used to treat X-linked hypophosphataemia (XLH).
-It is used in children of 1 year and older, and adolescents who are still growing.
+It is used in children and adolescents aged 1 to 17 years, and in adults.

 X-Linked Hypophosphataemia (XLH) is a genetic disease.